Nearsoft/apprentice/07 - Javascript/README.md

 var screamItOut = function (text) {
     return text.toUpperCase() + '!';
 }
-screamItOut("hey you") // Returns: HEY YOU!
+screamItOut("hey you") // Result: "HEY YOU!"
 ```

 In this example a number of things are happening:

 1. We are using creating a **function expression**, which is similar to a **function declaration** but without giving a name to the function.
 2. We are assigning the **function expression** to the `screamItOut` variable.
-Since Javascript treats functions like any other value, we can save this function to the variable.
+Since JavaScript treats functions like any other value, we can save this function to the variable.

 #### Functions as parameters